2000–01 Minnesota Timberwolves season

-During the NBA All-Star weekend at the MCI Center in Washington, D.C., Garnett was selected for the 2001 NBA All-Star Game, as a member of the Western Conference All-Star team, while Szczerbiak was selected for the NBA Rookie Challenge Game, as a member of the Sophomores team; Szczerbiak scored 27 points along with 8 rebounds, 2 steals, and made 5 out of 6 three-point field goal attempts, and was named the Rookie Challenge Game's Most Valuable Player, as the Sophomores defeated the Rookies team, 121–113.
+During the NBA All-Star weekend at the MCI Center in Washington, D.C., Garnett was selected for the 2001 NBA All-Star Game, as a member of the Western Conference All-Star team, while Szczerbiak was selected for the NBA Rookie Challenge Game, as a member of the Sophomores team.
+Szczerbiak scored 27 points along with 8 rebounds, 2 steals, and made 5 out of 6 three-point field-goal attempts, and was named the Rookie Challenge Game's Most Valuable Player, as the Sophomores defeated the Rookies team, 121–113.
 Garnett finished in fifth place in Most Valuable Player voting with 1 first-place vote, and also finished in second place in Defensive Player of the Year voting, behind Dikembe Mutombo of the Philadelphia 76ers, while Ellis finished in third place in Sixth Man of the Year voting.

-However, in the Western Conference First Round of the 2001 NBA playoffs, the Timberwolves would lose in four games to the top-seeded San Antonio Spurs, losing in the opening round of the NBA playoffs for the fifth consecutive year.
+In the Western Conference First Round of the 2001 NBA playoffs, the Timberwolves faced off against the top–seeded, and Midwest Division champion San Antonio Spurs, who were led by All-Star forward Tim Duncan, All-Star center David Robinson, and Derek Anderson.
+The Timberwolves lost the first two games to the Spurs on the road at the Alamodome, but managed to win Game 3 at home, 93–84 at the Target Center.
+However, the Timberwolves lost Game 4 to the Spurs at home, 97–84, thus losing the series in four games; it was the fifth consecutive year that the Timberwolves lost in the opening round of the NBA playoffs.

+The Timberwolves finished eleventh in the NBA in home-game attendance, with an attendance of 717,371 at the Target Center during the regular season.
 Following the season, Ellis signed as a free agent with the Miami Heat, and Tom Hammonds retired.